fbfeix/react-appdrawer/readme.md

 # react-appdrawer [![Build Status](https://travis-ci.org/fbfeix/react-appdrawer.svg?branch=master)](https://travis-ci.org/fbfeix/react-appdrawer)
 > A simple react component which acts as application container with sidebar

+__Please be aware of the fact that this component isn't finished yet.__

 ## Install
 ```sh
 $ npm install react-appdrawer